The-Osint-Toolbox/Data-Acquisition-OSINT/README.md

-# Data-OSINT
+# Data-Acquisition-OSINT
 <p align="center">
   <img width="250" height="175" src="https://www.cqcore.uk/wp-content/uploads/2024/06/Screenshot-2024-06-13-122030.png">
 </p>
-<p>You can find links to data websites, all on the clear-web.
+<p>You can find links to data acquisition websites, all on the clear-web.
 Some sites will charge you for their service, however some will also offer a small amount of data for free.
 Always remember to consider what data you are allowed or not allowed to collect.
 These resources are not just for OSINT investigations, they are also for checking for your own data.
 <br></br>
 Public data and publically available data are two different concepts.
 Within the UK and the US individual local authority areas / states have there own local public data searches available, to many for rme to list here.
 The same is true of many other counteries.
 <br></br>